 For any individual receiving Social Security Disability Insurance (SSDI) those benefits automatically become Social Security retirement benefits at age 67.
 To be eligible for benefits from either of those programs, however, one must show a qualifying work history.
 That basically means someone has worked enough over the years to have sufficiently paid into the system.

 Whether an individual has a work record or not, however, they may still apply for Supplemental Security Income (SSI).
 SSI provides minimum financial assistance to older adults and disabled individuals (regardless of age) who have very low income/resources.
 Qualification is entirely based on age/disability and income, not work history.

 This differentiation illustrates how an individual could feasibly qualify for both Social Security retirement and SSI with extremely limited income.
 But they cannot simultaneously qualify for Social Security retirement and SSDI, since the latter transitions into the former.

-So back to our reader’s question.
-We don’t know which type of disability benefits this individual was seeking or if there was any accrued work history.
+So back to our question above.
+We don’t know which type of benefits this individual was seeking or if there was any accrued work history.
 As a result, that complicates the answer.
 But there are possibilities here.

 How Might a Spouse’s Social Security Retirement Prevent a SSDI Claim?

 If our reader has a work history and applies for SSDI, then the spouse’s Social Security retirement won’t affect eligibility.
 This is because the SSA will judge the application solely on the applicant’s own income, work credits, and disability determination.